Aharoni-Lab/labki-packs-tools/README.md

 ## Conventions

 - `.wiki` and `.md` are supported page formats
-- Store pack pages under `pages/` within the pack directory
+- Store all page files under `pages/` (optionally grouped by type subfolders)
-- For Windows compatibility, avoid `:` in filenames; if needed, mirror the intended wiki title inside the page content
-- Use semantic versioning in `pack.yml` and reflect changes in the root manifest
+- Titles are defined in the manifest `pages` registry (keys)
+- Track per-page `version` in the registry; use semantic versioning

 ## Development & CI

-Development plan, testing, permissions, and Docker integration are documented in `docs/overview.md` and `docs/development.md`.
+- Schemas for `manifest.yml` live under `schema/`
+- CI validates YAML, Markdown, schema conformance, and repo rules via `tools/validate_repo.py`

+## Legacy (v1) model

+Older manifests referenced per-directory `pack.yml` files via `packs.*.ref` and stored pages beside each pack.
+The v2 model supersedes this with a flat pages registry and per-page versioning.
+The validator can detect and warn on v1 content during migration.

 ## License